 The legacy of Christopher Columbus is one of American history’s most contested subjects.
 Columbus certainly opened the doorway to the Americas, but in initiating the world’s first steps toward globalism, he also instituted a centuries-long slave trade and fostered colonial realities which would forever weaken his indigenous hosts.
+Spurred by the summer 2020 George Floyd protests for racial justice and in solidarity with Black Lives Matter, indigenous people across the US recently called for the removal of statues that honor Columbus.
+Therefore, this Columbus Day, it is at the forefront of people’s minds to ask whether the man and all he represents deserves a national holiday.

 Below, we’ll explore three reasons to consider Christopher Columbus a national treasure and three reasons to deem him a national blemish.